The myclimate Flight Emission Calculator

 M: Multiplier accounting for potential non-CO2 effects

-P: CO2e emission factor for preproduction jet fuel, kerosene
+P: CO2e emission factor for pre-production jet fuel, kerosene

 AF: Aircraft factor